botworld-wiki/beatburger.github.io/pages/wiki/wikiweek.md

 The same is true to the organization of the wikiweek event itself: if our small team is too solicited, we'll have to rely on other participants to help and guide newcomers.

 ### Trust, but verify
 You will be granted access to change and edit the wiki directly.
-We expect everyone to act responsibly and be the most considerate of every parties involved: the wiki itself, others contributions, featherweight...
+We expect everyone to act responsibly and be the most considerate of every party involved: the wiki itself, others contributions, featherweight...
 We (wiki staff) won't tolerate any abuse of the access we're sharing, and reserve the right to update the rules accordingly without notice, as well as removing individuals from the event.
 Up to cancelling the WikiWeek altogether.

 Note: this only applies to purposedly harmful behavior.
 Good-faith mistakes can totally happen, and you musn't be afraid to make some, that's kinda part of the learning process.
 You will have guidelines to follow to reduce the risk to a minimum, but if you did an oopsie, just let us know as soon as possible and so we can restore it shortly ;)